datacarpentry/stata-economics/_episodes/03-transform-data.md

 > We have seen a many-to-one `m:1` merge, where the "master" data has many rows with the same key, the "using" data has only one row for each key value.
 One-to-many `1:m` are exactly the flipside of this, with the role of "master" and "using" data reversed.
 {: .callout}

-> ## Fuzzy merge
->  In cases where where no perfect key fields exists, `reclink` allows for a fuzzy merge which will provide weights for each match.
-The master and using datasets must each have a variable that uniquely identifies observations.
-These methods are imperfect and results should be manually reviewed, especially for observations with lower matching scores.
-In case the variable on which you are matching is the same in both datasets, reclink will provide the same result as the merge method.
-{: .callout}

 > ## Gotcha
 > Never do a many-to-many, `m:m` merge.
 It does not do what you expect.
 You probably want to do a `joinby` instead.
 {: .callout}

 FIXME: add `egen` examples

-> Always think of possible ways to provide compact code.
-If the one or some .dta files are generated only for the purpose of merging think of ereasing them from your computer using the `erase` command.
 Before saving the final dataset a good practice is to compress the amount of memory used by your data using the `compress` command.

 ```
 . use "data/dist_cepii.dta", clear